steven-buytaert/snippets/README.md

 * uintxx: customizable width unsigned integer operations, multiply, divide, shift left and right.

 * ecvt-strtod: currently only ecvt implementation.
-Convert a 64 bit IEEE754 double into character digits; rounding to nearest even or not, can be selected.
+Convert a 64 or 32 bit IEEE754
+  double into character digits; rounding to nearest even or not, can be selected.
 For scaling up and down, it makes use of the uintxx code mentioned above.
 There's some sample code.